 Try to identify the actual reason for your dog not eating.
 This can be done by following some simple steps:

-1. Recall previous few days:
+1. Recall the previous few days:

 Did something happen that may be a possible reason for this lack of appetite?
 Did the dog eat something wrong that is causing his digestive system not to work properly?
-Did you change your house or traveled to somewhere with your dog?
+Did you change your house or traveling to somewhere with your dog?
 Is the feed of the dog changed recently?
 There are a lot of questions that you can ask yourself to identify to the root of the problem.

 2. Ask other people who have close contact with the dog: